 SEO has come a long way since it first came to the attention of marketers back in 1997 when the manager of rock band Jefferson Starship wanted to find a way to make the band’s official website rank first on the search engine results.

 But the changes aren’t solely due to Google’s algorithm improvements.
 On the contrary, brands are facing SEO challenges because of the technology they’ve invested in—namely, their headless content management systems.
+The standard essentials over the years by and large have remained the same:

 If you’re feeling a bit stuck about your SEO and your headless CMS, then you’re in the right place.
 We take you through the best SEO practices that you can apply on a headless CMS, but before we dive into that, let’s take a look at how we ended up here in the first place.